Pathological physiology is a science that studies causes - aetiology, and mechanisms - pathogenesis of disease.

 The practical exam is taken orally with a member of the teaching staff.

 The student randomly picks two questions – one from general pathophysiology and one from special (systems and organs) pathophysiology.
 All of the questions in the practical exam are from the material covered on labs during the academic year, and are listed below.
-The student is expected to explain the experimental procedure, analyse the results and explain the significance or practical application of the exercise.
+The student is expected to explain or perform the experimental procedure, analyse the results and explain the significance or practical application of the exercise.

 GENERAL PATHOPHYSIOLOGY